wesk124/redis_on_xen/README.md

 result.csv
 ```

-The first is column is variable name, second is mean, Third is population standard deviation.
+The first is column is variable name, second is mean, third is population standard deviation.

-The unit is request per second.
+The unit is number of requests per second.

 ## History